BASEBALL CARDS DICKS SPORTING GOODS

 By the 1990s, Dick’s had over 100 stores in operation.
 The rise of sports memorabilia added another layer to their collectibles business.
 Autographed baseballs, jerseys, and photos joined the trading cards.
 With such vast inventory, Dick’s hosted frequent card shows, conventions, and autograph signings that brought in collectors from wide areas.
 Some of these events broke local attendance records.

-Read also: HOTTEST 2022 BASEBALL ROOKIE CARDS
+Read also: 92 SCORE BASEBALL CARDS VALUE

 The baseball card market faced a downturn in the late 1990s amid worries over saturation and speculation.
 However, Dick’s adapted by focusing on customer service, education, and preserving the hobby.
 In-store experts provided appraisals and advice.
 Events shifted to celebrate the history of the game rather than just sell product.
 Through this period, Dick’s commitment to the category kept them a leader as other chains retreated.